Plan Your Visit

 Accessibility and Amenities

-We want each visitor to have a memorable experience at our Museum and we are committed to making our programs, exhibitions, and facilities accessible for everyone by removing accessibility barriers, delivering a welcoming and relevant experience, and providing opportunities for meaningful engagement.
+We want each visitor to have a memorable experience at our Museum and are committed to making our programs, exhibitions, and facilities accessible for everyone by removing accessibility barriers, delivering a welcoming and relevant experience, and providing opportunities for meaningful engagement.
+Learn More

-Please call the Museum at 847.967.4800 with any questions about specific accessibility accommodations.
+Please call the Museum at 847.967.4800 with questions about specific accessibility accommodations.

 Nearby Accommodations